iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.11/report.md

 > Requires bluetooth to be on to work correctly.
 Not bad, but not great either.
 Also has not updated since 10:54pm which is when I downloaded the app 2days ago.
 So did it work while I was out shopping?
 Can't tell.
 Good concept but the final product seems to be glitched.<br> :date: __2020-10-24 06:19:16__

 > Does not update or refresh.
 I have to clear the storage and restart the App for it to update and refresh<br> :date: __2020-10-23 04:03:23__

-> Only time it has ever updated was on initial install.
-Since then, nothing.
-Junk app.<br> :date: __2020-10-19 00:30:07__

-> App installed and loaded fine.
-It now refuses to refresh from the time it was downloaded and installed.
-If this app refuses to refresh as it is supposed to, what good does it do me??<br> :date: __2020-10-16 20:09:29__